BananuhBeatDown/getting_and_cleaning_data/README.md

-# Getting and Cleaning Data
+# Getting and Cleaning Data with Python
 ### Course Project

 - Merges the training and the test sets to create one data set.